 Karl Wallenda had been performing stunts since he was six years old.
-He’d been trained to walk on a highwire, cycle across a tightrope, and balance as part of a seven-man pyramid.
+He was trained to walk on a high wire, cycle across a tightrope, and balance as one of a seven-man pyramid.
+Rarely was a safety net used.
 For him, it seemed, nothing was impossible.

 Then, on March 22, 1978, the world watched in horror as Karl Wallenda fell to his death.
 As he attempted to walk across a high wire strung between the two towers of the Condado Plaza Hotel in San Juan, Puerto Rico, the 73-year-old Wallenda lost his balance, teetering on the wire for 30 heart-stopping seconds before plummeting 10 stories.

-Karl Wallenda’s death might not have been so highly publicized had it not been for his reputation, and the fact that it was broadcast on television.
+Karl Wallenda’s death might not have been so highly publicized had it not been for his daredevil reputation and the fact that it was broadcast live on television.

-Eventually, they were noticed by John Ringling, who hired them almost immediately to perform at the Ringling Brothers and Barnum and Bailey Circus.
-A few years later, they debuted at Madison Square Garden in New York City to a standing ovation.
+Eventually, they were noticed by American circus entrepreneur John Ringling, who immediately hired the Wallendas to perform at the Ringling Brothers and Barnum and Bailey Circus.
+In 1928, they debuted at Madison Square Garden in New York City to a standing ovation.

-However, as impressive as the acts were, they were dangerous as well.
+As jaw-dropping as the Wallendas’ acts proved to be, they were dangerous as well.

-During a performance a year later, Wallenda’s sister in law fell to her death from a tightrope, and a few years after that, Wallenda’s son-in-law was electrocuted after accidentally grabbing a live wire during a stunt.
+During a performance a year later, Wallenda’s sister-in-law fell to her death from a tightrope.
+A few years after that, Wallenda’s son-in-law was electrocuted after accidentally grabbing a live wire during a stunt.

 Despite all of the tragedies associated with his act, Wallenda soldiered on, continuing to perform with smaller groups, and even by himself as a solo act.

-He performed his stunts into his 1970s, taking on every challenge with the same excitement he had all his life, including his final, fatal walk.
+He performed stunts into his 70s, taking on every challenge with the same excitement he had all his life.

-Though he’s long gone, Wallenda’s legacy lives on, through his great-grandson Nik Wallenda.
-Nik followed in his great-gandfather’s footsteps, and continues to perform alongside his siblings, hoping to honor the legacy that Karl Wallenda spent his life building.
+Though he’s long gone, Wallenda’s legacy lives on through his great-grandson Nik Wallenda.
+Nik followed in his great-grandfather’s footsteps, and continues to perform alongside his siblings, hoping to honor the legacy that Karl Wallenda spent his life building.